thh32/Assembly-stats/README.md

 ##Statistics
--N50
+- N50
--Total bases in assembly
+- Total bases in assembly
--Longest contig
+- Longest contig
--Smallest contig
+- Smallest contig

 A plot of the contigs lengths within the assembly is also produced and labelled using the `-o` option